Inspire Therapy for Obstructive Sleep Apnea in Children with Down Syndrome

 How Does Inspire Therapy Work?

 Inspire therapy is the first U.S. Food and Drug Administration-approved OSA treatment that works inside the body to treat the root cause of sleep apnea.
 It helps your child breathe naturally while sleeping.
 A small device is implanted under the skin near the collarbone during a minimally invasive procedure.
-Most patients are able to go home the same day as the surgery.

 What Are the Benefits?